SumeetDevarmani/cse15l-lab-reports/LabReport1.md

 ### Case 1 - No argument
 When you run `cat` with no argument what happens is very weird as it doesn't run and keeps the kernel frozen.
 Get out of this situation with Ctrl + C. The image below shows the situation.
 The working directory was /home.
 I do not think this was an error but it was still weird.
+After further research, I have discovered that running cat without an argument makes it appear like it is hanging but it reproduces anything that the user inputs to try to interact with it.

 ![Image](77.png)

 ### Case 2 - Path to a directory as argument
 When yo urun `cat` with a path to a directory as an argument it just says that the directory that the path leads to is a directory as shown in the image below.
 The working directory was /home.
+I do not think this was an error, it is a clarification of what the cat command cannot work with.

 ![Image](88.png)

 ### Case 3 - Path to a file as argument
 When you run `cat` with a path to a file as an argument then it displays the contents of the file that the path leads to as shown in the image below.
 The working directory was /home.
+This was not an error.

 ![Image](99.png)